okayama1/Assignment3/README.md

  # Assignment submission

-- In Moodle: paste the http of your GitHub repo (**submissions that do not contain this information will be marked with a 0**).
+- In Moodle: paste the http of your GitHub repo (**submissions that do not contain this information to reproduce the report will be considered non-reproducible **).
+Make sure that all your paths are relative to the project folder.
 - Upload the Rmd file of the project.
 - Upload the pdf file of the project.
 - Important: